6 Essential Basics to Food and Wine Pairing

 Sweet + Salty

 If you love maple bacon, candied pecans and salted caramels, a wine and food pairing of a sweet wine with a salty food will probably delight you.
-Pair riesling with asian foods such as fried rice or Pad Thai, or try one of my favorite “low calorie” desserts of pretzels and tawny port.
+Pair Riesling with Asian foods such as fried rice or Pad Thai, or try one of my favorite “low calorie” desserts of pretzels and tawny port.

 Bitter + Fat

 Grab a big thick piece of fatty something-or-other and pair it with a wine with lots of tannin.
-This is the classic steak with red wine food pairing, however, I think we can do better than that.
-Take a red wine such as an Italian Sangiovese with lots of cherry flavors and pair the wine with an herbed potato croquette, roasted red tomatoes and rocket (a classic Tuscan Secondi).
-Suddenly you have a dish that has the tannin balanced with the fat in the croquette and a congruent flavor in the dish and wine (tomato and cherry) that elevate each other.
+This is the classic steak with red wine food pairing, and I think we can do better than that.
+Take a red wine such as an Italian Sangiovese with lots of cherry flavors and pair the wine with an herbed potato croquette, roasted red tomatoes, and rocket (a classic Tuscan Secondi).
+Suddenly you have a dish that has the tannin balanced with the fat in the croquette and a harmonious flavor in the dish and wine (tomato and cherry) that elevate each other.
 I’m already drooling.

 Acid + Fat

 Nothing like a glass of champagne to cut the fat.
-A high acid drink will add a range of interesting flavors to a lipid heavy dish.
+A high acid drink will add a range of interesting flavors to a heavy lipid dish.
 This is why white wine butter sauce is popular (you can watch a video of How to Make Buerre Blanc if you’d like) The white wine in the butter sauce livens up the whole dish.
-So when you are in a situation where there is something fatty like cheese cake, get a glass of something bubbly and zippy.
+So when you are in a situation where there is something fatty like cheesecake, get a glass of something bubbly and zippy.

 Alcohol + Fat

 The alcohol category is a bit of a strange one.
-The alcohol taste actually comes across as acidity so a lot of the same ideologies of the Acid + Fat category pass over into Alcohol + Fat.
+The alcohol taste comes across as acidity, so a lot of the same ideologies of the Acid + Fat category pass over into Alcohol + Fat.
 The primary difference is that a high alcohol drink should not be used as a palate-cleanser because that will eff you up.
 Instead, look at an alcohol + fat category as a way to mitigate high-speed food consumption.
 A glass of 17% ABV zinfandel will greatly slow down the rate at which you consume your pepper steak.
 I use the alcohol + fat category often for dessert pairing, but I’d like to see it more in dining as we learn to eat slower and enjoy longer.